 What is broken authentication?

-Credential stuffing: The attacker uses an automated program and a list of known passwords to see if any work on your network, system, or website
+- Credential stuffing: The attacker uses an automated program and a list of known passwords to see if any work on your network, system, or website

-Hijacked session ID: A web session is everything that occurs from the moment you or your employee visit a website or access an application.
+- Hijacked session ID: A web session is everything that occurs from the moment you or your employee visit a website or access an application.
 The website issues a session ID to you, even before you login.
 You then close the browser without logging out.
 Now, the hijacker can open the browser and continue using the now authenticated session ID.

 Vulnerabilities often exist due to broken access control and poor session management.
 If your system does not recognise that an attacker is attempting numerous logins or if automatic session timeouts are too long, your business is at risk.

 Of course, prevention is always better than a cure.
 And the same goes for cybersecurity.
 OmniCyber Security’s world-class team can carry out penetration testing on your network to check for all vulnerabilities such as SQL injection and sensitive data exposure to protect your applications, customers, clients, partners and your entire company operations & reputation.
 With Omni, you can fix broken authentication vulnerabilities before attackers can use them to access your organisation.